Tsumyoki

-Nathan Joseph Mendes (born 2 June 2001), known professionally as Tsumyoki (Note: (pronounced sue-ma-yoki)) (or simply Yoki), is an Indian rapper, singer-songwriter, and record producer.
-He gained popularity from his single track release, "White Tee" (2019), and gathered subsequent media attention through his album Daboij (2021), the EP Way Too Messy (2021), featuring fellow Goan rapper, Kidd Mange and the single "Pink Blue" (2022), featuring Bharg.
-According to Tsumyoki, his stage name alludes to ideas of "vision, productivity and a positive mindset".
+Nathan Joseph Mendes (born 2 June 2001), known professionally as Tsumyoki (Note: (pronounced sue-ma-yoki)) or simply Yoki, is an Indian rapper, singer-songwriter, and record producer.
+He gained popularity from his single track release, "White Tee" (2019), and received further media attention through his album Daboij (2021), the EP Way Too Messy (2021), featuring fellow Goan rapper Kidd Mange, and the single "Pink Blue" (2022), featuring Bharg.
+According to Tsumyoki, his stage name alludes to ideas of "vision, productivity, and a positive mindset".

 Tsumyoki is one of the leading artists from Goa and is credited for revolutionizing the English genre of Hip hop music in the Indian coastal state of Goa.
 He is the first Goan music artist and the youngest member at age 19, to be signed by DIVINE's record label, Gully Gang Records in 2021.
 He was also featured in Goan Insiders 50 Most Influential People of 2021 and has been described by ItsGoa magazine as Goa's best rapper.

 Early life

-Nathan Joseph Mendes was born on 2 June 2001 in Margao, Goa to Gianna Alba Araujo Soares Mendes and Sanjeev Peter Mendes.
-He has an elder sister, Sneha (born 1998).
-His maternal grandfather, Joe, was also a musician, who died in 2018.
-Tsumyoki completed his Higher Secondary School Certificate (HSSC) from The King's School.
+Nathan Joseph Mendes was born on 2 June 2001 in Margao, Goa, to Gianna Mendes.
+He has an elder sister, Sneha, a filmmaker based in New York City, U.S. He completed his Higher Secondary School Certificate (HSSC) from The King's School in São José de Areal, Goa.
 He later graduated with a Bachelor of Arts degree from St. Xavier's College, Mapusa.

+Tsumyoki's maternal grandfather, Joe, was also a musician and died in 2018.
+He was raised in a family influenced by Portuguese culture, as Goa was formerly a Portuguese territory.
+During his childhood, he was exposed to a diverse range of musical traditions, including Afrobeats and music from Portugal and Brazil.